 To get a gas line installed simply call your local gas line installer (search Google for “gas line installer (your city).”
 You should expect to pay roughly $500 on average for the installation, assuming your house already has gas.

-While planning your outdoor BBQ island you’ll need to install electricity, too.
+While planning your outdoor DIY BBQ grill island you’ll need to install electricity, too.
 Many of today’s mid- and high-tier grills use electricity to run their ambient lighting, digital temperature gauges, ignition systems, and rotisseries.
 Plus, running electricity allows for outlets to power everything from cell phone chargers and outdoor speakers to refrigerators and kegerators.

 When installing a new electrical line, or multiple outlets, you should probably budget $85 per man hour.
 It will likely take 2 hours, plus parts to install a new line.
 So, a $200 budget is a good number to start with.

 Another must-have for any outdoor kitchen is plumping.
 In addition to making clean up much simpler, having running water and a sink allows you to rinse vegetables or wash your hands without having to run between your indoor kitchen and your outdoor kitchen.
 It also adds to the kitchens overall flow.
-Plumbing your outdoor BBQ island also allows for some luxuries, such as a built-in ice machine – a must-have for anyone who spends time outside during the summer.
+Plumbing your outdoor DIY BBQ grill island also allows for some luxuries, such as a built-in ice machine – a must-have for anyone who spends time outside during the summer.
 You should budget roughly $300 to add running water and drainage to your outdoor BBQ island.

 Investing in a natural gas line, electric, and plumbing for your outdoor BBQ island is always recommended as it cuts costs and saves time long term.
 As a result, it makes your time outdoors much more enjoyable.